roby2014/chip-8-emulator/README.md

 ## Screenshots

 ## Building
+### Linux
-To build this project, you will need SFML libraries.
-If you have them correctly installed, just run:
+To build this project, you will CMake and SFML libraries.
+If you have them correctly installed, this should work out of the box, so just run:

-`make`
+`mkdir build && cd build && cmake .. && make`

+## Windows
-*(TODO: proper explanation on building on different OSes, lib linking, etc...)*
+*(TODO: proper explanation on building on Windows)*

 ## Running
 I have included some ROMs by default inside `roms/` folder, but in case you wanna try more/other games, you can download from [this repository](https://github.com/kripod/chip8-roms).

 After building, you can just run:

-`bin/chip8 <ROM_PATH>`
+`./chip8 <ROM_PATH>`

-e.g: `bin/chip8 roms/PONG`
+e.g: `./chip8 roms/PONG`

 ## Keybinds